genbtc/AutoTrimps-stable/README.md

 - AutoFight if timer is <0.5 not <0.1 now
 - 11/19 Doesnt run the 10 maps for Mapbonus before Spire now.
 Please increase/adjust your MinutesBeforeSpire Timer accordingly (the 10 maps were never accounted for in that timer).
 - Re-arranged all the categories in the settings window and updated tooltips
-- Kill your trimps (AutoHomicide) for Anti-Stacks more often
+- Kill your trimps (AutoTrimpicide) for Anti-Stacks more often

 ## Gap in Changelog exists here.